Amazon Kindle Scams Can Make Easy Money For Rogue Authors

-Kindle scams are rife because they work.
+Amazon Kindle scams are rife because they work.

 “Making money with Kindle is by far the easiest and fastest way to get started making money on the Internet today,” enthuses one video that promises to guide viewers to riches.
 “You don’t even need to write the books yourself!”

-How does it work?
 This article in the Washington Post goes into great detail.
 How an industry of ‘Amazon entrepreneurs’ pulled off the Internet’s craftiest catfishing scheme.

-Those who have read Atlas Shrugged will recognise this name immediately, but sadly, now it’s the name of a Kindle, scam author.
+Those who have read Atlas Shrugged will recognize this name immediately.
+But sadly, now it’s the name of a Kindle scam author.

-Perhaps this quote from the Washington Post article will help you understand why Amazon don’t move as fast as one would like to think they should.
+Perhaps this quote from the Washington Post article will help you understand why Amazon doesn’t move as fast as one would like to think it should.

-For every dollar someone like Pylarinos or Marrocco makes off the Kindle store, Amazon makes $1.86.
+For every dollar, someone like Pylarinos or Marrocco makes off the Kindle store, Amazon makes $1.86.

-It’s a tough world out there in self-publishing, for the honest, hard working self-published author.
+It’s a tough world out there in self-publishing for the honest, hard-working self-published author.

 I mean, one author publishing 84 ebooks in one year is a pretty good clue that something is amiss.